 The school conducts and documents risk assessments for all activities presenting a significant risk.
-These are co-ordinated by Phil Hodgson (Site manager) following guidance contained on the H&S pages of the Hertfordshire Grid and are approved by the Headteacher.
+These are co-ordinated by Tony Phillips, the Site Manager and Natasha Westcott, Administrative Assistant, following guidance contained on the H&S pages of the Hertfordshire Grid and are approved by the Headteacher or Head of School.